jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 .. include:: ../links.rst

 #############################################################################
-how to make a test driven development environment
+how to make a python test driven development environment
 #############################################################################

 .. raw:: html